-For patients with a severe addiction, inpatient programs are often the most obvious starting point.
+For patients with severe addiction, inpatient programs are often the most obvious starting point.
 They allow for around-the-clock medical attention and constant accountability.
-Regular testing and a closed environment means that there’s almost no chance to go off-plan or relapse while in attendance.
+Regular testing and a closed environment means there’s almost no chance to go off-plan or relapse while in attendance.

 Defining Outpatient Addiction Programs

 Outpatient programs are a slightly different addiction treatment approach.
-Instead of spending all their time on site, patients come and go.
+Instead of spending all their time on-site, patients come and go.
 Most notably, outpatient programs don’t have an overnight component.

 There are two main types of outpatient care: general outpatient and intensive outpatient.
 Intensive outpatient, also known as an IOP program, requires several hours each week.
 It offers access to the most effective therapies and treatment, but it leaves plenty of time each day for school, work or family.

 It’s normal for people to compare inpatient vs outpatient to determine which is best.
 However, the answer isn’t always clear.
 The best answer is that it depends on the patient.

 Often, patients will do best starting in inpatient or residential care.
 This is the most intensive course of treatment for those serious about recovery.
 If there is a strong family support group, though, outpatient may be just as effective.

 What is important to remember is that both types of addiction treatment will boast evidence-based therapies.
 This is critical to lasting recovery.
 Whether inpatient or outpatient, the best programs will offer:

 A lot of patients opt for both types of treatment.
 In the beginning, inpatient care is a smart option.
 It creates the foundation for lasting sobriety and helps patients prepare for the risk of relapse.